Meg Seymour, Ph.D.

 What Are the Risks?

-Because finasteride is only FDA approved for use in men, most of the data about the safety and side effects are for men.
-Since long-term side effects were not required to be studied for FDA approval, there is a lack of data on long-term side effects.5 In 2011, the FDA added depression to the drug’s label as a possible side effect after small studies found significant increases in depression for some patients.5 A 2015 study of men who reported side effects from taking finasteride found that 73% of the men experienced depression, and 74% experienced anxiety.2
+Because finasteride is FDA approved only for use by men, most of the data about the safety and side effects are for men.
+Since long-term side effects were not required to be studied for FDA approval, there is a lack of data on long-term side effects.5 In 2011, the FDA added depression to the drug’s label as a possible side effect after small studies found significant increases in depression for some patients.5 Since 2011, the FDA has received over 700 reports of suicidal thoughts or suicide among those taking finasteride.
+So why wasn’t the risk for suicide and suicidal thoughts added to the label?
+In 2021, reporters found that Merck (the makers of brand name Propecia) was aware of reports of suicide and suicidal thoughts but did not want those added to the drug’s label as potential risks.7 A 2015 study of 131 men who reported persistent side effects from taking finasteride found that 73% of those men experienced depression, and 74% experienced anxiety, but anxiety has not been added to the label.2

 Depression and anxiety are not the only reported side effects for finasteride.
 The label cautions that sexual dysfunction, such as erectile dysfunction or low libido, is also a potential side effect of finasteride use.6 Studies have found that erectile dysfunction is found in approximately 3-16% of patients.5 Studies have also found that these side effects sometimes persist for months after the patient stops taking finasteride.2 The persistence of side effects after stopping the drug have been named “post-finasteride syndrome.”4